azurecitadel/azurecitadel/content/arc/servers/010-prereqs.md

 There will be a brief level set at the start of day one, but there is an assumption that you will have a core understanding of Azure Landing Zones and the Azure Arc hybrid capabilities.
 See the [Required reading](#required-reading) section for recommended links.

 The hack is designed for partners who want to understand how they can standardise their target landing zones for multiple customers with hybrid environments.
-There is a focus on multi-tenancy. scale andf automation and therefore the tooling is important.
-Whilst we understand that different people have different preferences in tooling, we have made a few assumptions to make effective use of the limited time, and that includes the use of bash commands to accelerate deployments.
+There is a focus on multi-tenancy, scale and automation and therefore the tooling is important.
+Whilst we understand that different people have different preferences in tooling, we have made a few assumptions to make effective use of the limited time and that includes the use of bash commands to accelerate deployments.
 Check the Recommended

 {{< flash >}}
 ⚠️ Complete this page before you attend the hack.